 On June 14, 2021, the Board adopted a formal, written charter for the Environmental and Social Responsibility Committee that sets out the committee's composition, meetings, procedures, reporting, and responsibilities.
-Among other things, the charter requires the Board to appoint to the Environmental and Social Responsibility Committee at least three directors that are "independent" within the meaning of section 1.4 of Regulation 52-110 Respecting Audit Committees or any other applicable rules of securities regulatory authorities and stock exchanges.
+Among other things, the charter requires the Board to appoint to the Environmental and Social Responsibility Committee at least three directors..
+The majority of members of the Environmental and Social Responsibility Committee are to be "independent" directors of the Corporation within the meaning of section 1.4 of Regulation 52-110 Respecting Audit Committees or any other applicable rules of securities regulatory authorities and stock exchanges.
 Unless a Chair is elected by the Board, the members of the Committee may designate a Chair by a majority vote of all the Committee members.
-Decisions at

-Committee meetings are decided by a majority of votes cast.
+Decisions at Committee meetings are decided by a majority of votes cast.
 Charter for the Environmental and Social Responsibility Committee was revised and adopted by the Board of Directors in October 2023.
+The Environmental and Social Responsibility Committee Policy is available on the Corporation's website at www.cecorp.ca/wp-content/uploads/Environmental-and-Social-Responsibily-Committee-Charter.pdf.